evnix/wordpress-codoforum-sso/readme.txt

 == Description ==

-Codoforum is a modern forum software built for better user engagement. wordpress-codoforum-sso plugin allows you to integrate this forum with your wordpress website.
+<a href="https://codoforum.com">Codoforum</a> is a modern forum software built for better user engagement.
+wordpress-codoforum-sso plugin allows you to integrate this forum with your wordpress website.
 It uses SSO, this means, users once logged into your website will be automatically logged into codoforum.